 The information collected by these cookies gives us valuable feedback on how you, and others, use our site, enabling us to make improvements and fix problems.
 This includes information about the pages you visit and how often you visit them, as well as the number of visitors to each page, how long visitors spend on the site and which buttons and links are being clicked.

 These cookies recognise you when you return to our website in order to remember customised information you provided on a previous visit.
-For example this could include remembering your geographic location in order to present you with local volunteering opportunities the next time you visit or it could include remembering a specific font size, or layout you had previously used without having to ask you again.
+For example this could include remembering pages you have viewed, items on our website you have interacted with, your geographic location in order to present you with localised content or resources the next time you visit, or it could include remembering a specific font size or layout you had previously used without having to ask you again.

 These cookies record your visit to our website, how long you have spent on the site, the pages you have visited and the links you have followed.
 We will use this information to make our service more relevant to you as well as using it to make personalised marketing offers to you.
 This can include using information about the content you have viewed or interacted with on our website to provide targeted advertising campaigns to you on either our own, or other websites or marketing channels.